 8. Synchronous motors are not suitable for applications that require frequent starting or require high starting torque.

 1 .
-An overexcited synchronous motor runs at leading power factor and takes leading current from the sink bar, so it can be used to improve the power factor of the overall installation.
+An overexcited synchronous motor runs at the leading power factor and takes the leading current from the sink bar, so it can be used to improve the power factor of the overall installation.

 2 .
 Synchronous motors are also used to regulate the voltage at the end of the transmission line.

 3 .
-Typical applications for high speed synchronous motors are fans, blowers, pumps and compressors.
+Typical applications for high-speed synchronous motors are fans, blowers, pumps and compressors.

 4 .
 Since synchronous motors can have speeds as low as 120 RPM, they are ideal for direct connection to reciprocating compressors.

 5 .
-Pulp mixers and mills, steel and metal mills, rock and ore crushers are often connected to motors or geared.
+Pulp mixers and mills, steel and metal mills, and rock and ore crushers are often connected to motors or geared.

 Please contact us to get the synchronous motors you want!
 We also have permanent magnet synchronous motors for sale.